Updated: Dec 28, 2020

 We all know that to our projects the satisfaction of key stakeholders (AKA. our bosses) is very important.
 There are two key success criteria of the project: the achievement of project objectives and the satisfaction of key stakeholders.
 Between these two, the satisfaction of key stakeholders is the more important one.

 Not just to stakeholders of management, the stakeholders who we should also manage include our team members.
-Managing various stakeholders and their expectations is the real puzzle of project management.
+Managing various stakeholders and their expectations are the real puzzle of project management.
 As project managers, managing stakeholders is a continuous process, and also a process of continuous self-cultivation.

 3. Communication Management